Gertz v. Robert Welch, Inc.: Background of the case

-Lower court proceedings
+Lower court

-Gertz filed suit in federal court against Robert Welch, Inc. (the John Birch Society's legal name), claiming its article had defamed and injured his reputation as a lawyer.
+Gertz filed suit in District Court for the Northern District of Illinois against Robert Welch, Inc. (the John Birch Society's legal name), claiming its article had defamed and injured his reputation as a lawyer.
 The John Birch Society moved for summary judgment, arguing that Gertz was a public figure under the recently enunciated Curtis Publishing Co. v.
 Butts standard, which applied the New York Times Co. v.
 Sullivan standard to anyone who was sufficiently public, not just government officials.
 Thus, it was argued, their statements about him were specially privileged and the plaintiff would have to demonstrate actual malice.
 However, the magazine's editor admitted in an affidavit filed with the motion that he had made no independent effort to verify the claims in the article and had simply relied on the author's reputation and previous work.

 The court denied the motion, suggesting that Gertz would need to prove only negligence.
-At the summing up, however, the court determined that he was neither a public figure nor a public official, and instructed the jury to consider only damages, including punitive damages.
+At the summing up, however, the court determined that he was neither a public figure nor a public official and instructed the jury to consider only damages, including punitive damages.
 Gertz was awarded $50,000.

-However the defendants filed a "motion for judgment notwithstanding the verdict, or in the alternative for a new trial " which Judge Decker allowed on the grounds that closer reading of the law persuaded him that Times applied insofar as it brought "matters of public interest" into the scope of requiring "actual malice" (knowledge of untruth or reckless disregard for the truth).
-Decker opined (in a memorandum opinion) that Gertz had failed to show actual malice.
-(Gertz remarks in his book, that since he had been specifically instructed that there was no need to show actual malice, he expected, at this point in the opinion, a new trial to be ordered.)
-Decker granted the motion for judgment notwithstanding the verdict, saying that the law compelled it.
+However, the defendants filed a "motion for judgment notwithstanding the verdict, or in the alternative for a new trial", which Judge Decker allowed on the grounds that closer reading of the law persuaded him that New York Times applied insofar as it brought "matters of public interest" into the scope of requiring "actual malice" (knowledge of untruth or reckless disregard for the truth).
+Decker opined in a memorandum opinion that Gertz had failed to show actual malice.
+Gertz remarked in his book that since he had been specifically instructed that there was no need to show actual malice, he expected, at that point in the opinion, a new trial to be ordered.

 Gertz appealed to contest the applicability of the New York Times standard to this case.
-The Seventh Circuit affirmed the trial court's verdict.
+The Court of Appeals for the Seventh Circuit affirmed the trial court's verdict.

-The Court's decision
+Supreme Court

-The Supreme Court decided the case in a 5-4 majority opinion delivered by Lewis Franklin Powell Jr., with a separate concurrence by Harry Blackmun.
+The Supreme Court held for Gertz in a 5–4 majority opinion written by Justice Lewis F. Powell Jr., with a separate concurrence by Justice Harry Blackmun.
 All four dissenting justices filed separate opinions.